scienxlab/python-package-template/README.md

 To build an `sdist` and `wheel` for `pip` to install (it can use either; wheels are the 'modern' way), you can do `python -m build`.

-Note: building the project makes a file called `src/mypackage/_version.py` which must not be checked into version control, hence it is included in `.gitignore`.

 ## Command line interface